Pylons-tech/pylons/DEVELOPER_DOC.md

 }
 ```

-Trading order can be fulfilled by running `MsgFulfillTrade`.
+Trade orders can be fulfilled by running `MsgFulfillTrade`.

-Sample trading order in JSON format:
+Sample trade order in JSON format:

 ```json
 {